-7. PROVISIONAL ACCREDITATION OF NEW PROGRAMME
+7. PROVISIONAL ACCREDITATION OF A NEW PROGRAMME

-Provisional accreditation may be considered for new MCA programmes offered by a new/existing educational institution.
+Provisional accreditation may be considered for a new MCA programme offered by a new/existing educational institution.

 It is mandatory that an onsite evaluation visit be carried out only after completion of the first two years of delivery of the programme.
 The programme curriculum of the full programme, quality of the academic staff and other resources such as library, laboratories etc., should be made available during the visit of the evaluation team.